stephenkostas/liferay-docs/develop/tutorials/articles/06-mobile-ios/01-beginning-ios-portal-development/04-install-screens-mobile-sdk-ios.markdown

     the *Instance ID* column.
 You can find your site ID from the site you put the Guestbook portlet on.
 Navigate to this site and select *Admin* &rarr; *Site Administration* &rarr; *Configuration* from the Dockbar.
-The site ID is listed on the *Site Settings* tab.
+The site ID is listed in the *Site Settings* tab.

 Next, you'll configure iOS App Transport Security.